 Unpack your new ESSE Cooker, removing all of the outer packing and accessories from the top and bottom ovens, including protective film on the door liners.
 At this time please examine the cooker for any damage to the enamel finish.

-If there is any damage to the cooker or if anything is missing, please contact your supplier for advice.
+Any damage to the cooker or anything missing, please contact your supplier for advice.

 We ask that you dispose of any packaging in a safe responsible manner and recycle where possible.